UPPMAX/uppmax_intro_cases/docs/index.rst

 Welcome to Introduction to UPPMAX first day lessons
 =======================================
-Here you will find *some* of the documentation for the UPPMAX resources in a easy to find place.
+Here you will find *some* of the documentation for the UPPMAX resources in an easy to find place.

 You can also find more information at: https://www.uppmax.uu.se/